jamesmontemagno/Office365-FiveMinuteMeeting/README.md

 Office 365 Contact browser, editor, and ability meetings to your calendar and organize your contacts as well.

+## WARNING
+This sample is using a preview edition of ADAL and it has been noted that there will be breaking changes in the future.
+So please be aware of that.
+See this blog for more details: http://www.cloudidentity.com/blog/2014/10/30/adal-net-v3-preview-pcl-xamarin-support/

+Additionally, for more Office 365 APIs see their GitHub: http://github.com/officedev

 ### Get Help